BALAKRISHNA-EPPILI/Schmitt_Trigger/README.md

 ### Schmitt Trigger schematic:
-This is the schematic of Schmitt Trigger in Synopsys custom compiler Tool which consist of 3 PMOS amd 3 NMOS in which after the PMOS and NMOS connections are complete I connected the input labels that is vin and output labels Vout providng VDDA label for power supply and VSSA label for ground.
+This is the symbol of Schmitt Trigger as in this symbol there are 2 signals  which are shown in which the upper signal or the curved signal is the sine wave signal which is the input of schmitt trigger and the other square wave signal which indicates the output of schmitt Trigger .
+So, The whole symbol indicates that schmitt trigger converts the sine wave into the square wave .

+This symbol consist of 4 pins .
+These pins are : vin, VDDA,Vout and VSSA vin=Pin for Input signal
+VDDA=Power supply voltage
+Vout=Pin for output signal
+VSSA= Pin for Ground

 </p>
 <p align="center">